openmc-dev/openmc/docs/source/usersguide/input.rst

 attributes/sub-elements:

   :type:
     The type of structured mesh.
-Valid options include "rectangular" and "hexagonal".
+The only valid option is "regular".

   :dimension:
     The number of mesh cells in each direction.